 Pulse Perfection

-Over the past few weeks I have been coaching several exam candidates; pianists who have come to me to play through their set pieces and other aspects of their respective exams.
+Over the past few weeks I’ve been coaching several exam candidates; pianists who have come to me to play through their set pieces and other aspects of their respective exams.
 It’s the time of year for cramming, studying and practising beyond the norm in order to achieve that coveted high mark.
-There have, however,…
+There have, however, been…

 Piano Talk with Noriko Ogawa: Part 1